FirelyTeam/firely-docs/vonk/releasenotes/upgrade.rst

 ====================

 Upgrading Vonk should be easy to do.
 The process depends on whether you have a vanilla Vonk FHIR Server, you added your own plugins or are running a Facade.
-We start by describing the general process.
-Then there is a list of details per released version of Vonk.
+We start by describing the general process, which is then followed by a list of details per each released version of Vonk.

 .. _upgrade_server: